simoncozens/unicopedia-plus/README.md

 - The **Find by Name** feature of the **Unicode Data Finder** utility displays a list of basic data (symbol, code point, name, block) of matching Unicode characters searched by name (or alias name), including through regular expressions.
 - After entering a query, clicking the <kbd>Search</kbd> button will display a list of all relevant matches, if any, ordered by code point value.
 - When available, name aliases are also displayed (in smaller typeface) after the unique and immutable Unicode name.
-A correction alias is indicated by a trailing asterisk.
+A correction alias is indicated by a leading reference mark `※`.
 - It is possible to choose how many characters are shown one page at a time.
-- The search is performed on the 276955 characters (or code points) defined in the **Unicode 11.0** version of the [UnicodeData.txt](https://www.unicode.org/Public/UNIDATA/UnicodeData.txt) data file.
+- The search is performed on the 276955 assigned characters (or code points) defined in the **Unicode 11.0** version of the [UnicodeData.txt](https://www.unicode.org/Public/UNIDATA/UnicodeData.txt) data file.
 - Various examples of regular expressions are provided for quick copy-and-paste.

 <img src="screenshots/unicode-data-finder-find-by-name.png" width="1080px" alt="Unicode Data Finder - Find by Name screenshot">